Joshua J. Mark

 published on 06 March 2011

-There are more significant differences between The Book of Job and the Sumerian work than there are similarities and, while it may be that the earlier work was drawn on as source material for the later, to read Ludlul-Bel-Nimeqi as simply a `rough draft' of Biblical narrative (or to dismiss Job as `derivative') is to demean the works as well as miss the point of the pieces.
+There are more significant differences between The Book of Job and the Babylonian work than there are similarities and, while it may be that the earlier work was drawn on as source material for the later, to read Ludlul-Bel-Nimeqi as simply a `rough draft' of biblical narrative (or to dismiss Job as `derivative') is to demean the works as well as miss the point of the pieces.
 The question `why do bad things happen to good people' is as old as human beings themselves.
 Tabu-utul-Bel, like Job, endures terrible suffering even though he has been very religious, observed all the rites and prayers.
 He says, "But I myself thought of prayers and supplications - Prayer was my wisdom, sacrifice my dignity" and yet still he suffers.
 Job says likewise, "My foot hath held his steps, his way have I kept, and not declined.
 Neither have I gone back from the commandment of his lips; I have esteemed the words of his mouth more than my necessary food" (Job 22:11-12).
 Both works ask how a human being is supposed to understand the will of God and, in the end, both protagonists are healed of their afflictions through divine intervention.

 The differences, however, are in the details of the two works and the culture from which they spring.
-The most obvious difference in the two is that the Sumerian work is a monologue while the Hebrew composition is a drama.
+The most obvious difference in the two is that the Babylonian work is a monologue while the Hebrew composition is a drama.
 That aside, however, and also granting the obvious difference of Job's deliverance by God himself and Tabu-utul-Bel's salvation through a necromancer, the most significant difference is in what the suffering consists of and the depiction of the deities.

 Tabu-utul-Bel suffers in his person and extrapolates from this suffering to consider the sufferings of others and the futility of existence ("Where may human beings learn the ways of God?
 He who lives at evening is dead in the morning...At one moment he sings and plays; In the twinkiling of an eye he howls like a funeral-mourner").
 Job suffers in his person but also must endure the deaths of his children and the loss of all he has worked for in his life.
 He, also, considers others' suffering and wonders how one may learn the reason for it ("Oh, that one might plead for a man with God, as a man pleadeth for his neighbor"(Job 16:21).
 The deities themselves, however, reveal the greatest difference in the two works.